gurindernarang/AngularInterviewQuestions/README.md

 **4. What is difference b/w ng-content, ng-container and ng-template?**

-ng-content : Suppose we have an html file in which we call a component/directive.
+**ng-content:** Suppose we have an html file in which we call a component/directive.
 Below is our html file content and "demostrate" is our component's selector

 ```html
 <p>ng-content demonstration</p>